 Our intake asks the specific questions needed to distinguish these.
 If your answers suggest something other than uncomplicated candidiasis, we'll say so and refund the visit.

 CDC and ACOG recommend two first-line treatment patterns for uncomplicated yeast infection: oral fluconazole 150 mg single dose, or topical clotrimazole or miconazole for 1, 3, or 7 days.
-Your provider picks based on your preference for oral vs. topical, pregnancy considerations, liver disease, and drug interactions (warfarin, some statins).
+Your clinician picks based on your preference for oral vs. topical, pregnancy considerations, liver disease, and drug interactions (warfarin, some statins).

 | Medication | Typical dose | Duration | Common side effects | Cash price |